These Deviled Eggs are simple and so delicious! A classic Easter (or anytime) appetizer.

 - paprika for garnish

-Boil your eggs, then let them cool completely.
-You could even boil them the day before you want to make your devilled eggs.
-Once the eggs are completely cooled, shell them, then cut them in half lengthwise, careful to leave the whites intact.
+- Boil your eggs, then let them cool completely.
+You can even boil them the day before you want to make your devilled eggs.
+Once the eggs are completely cooled, peel them, then cut them in half lengthwise, careful to leave the whites intact.

-In the bowl, mash the yolks with the mayonnaise, mustard, vinegar, shallots, salt, Worcestershire sauce, pepper, curry powder and hot sauce.
+- In the bowl, use a fork to mash the yolks with the mayonnaise, mustard, vinegar, shallots, salt, Worcestershire sauce, pepper, curry powder and hot sauce.
+Stir and mix well.

-Spoon or pipe the egg yolk mixture into the indent of the egg whites, mounding the mixture slightly.
-If you wish to pipe the mixture in, use a star tip on a pastry tube.
+- Spoon or pipe the egg yolk mixture back into the indent of the cooked egg whites, mounding the mixture slightly.
+If you wish to pipe the mixture in, use a star tip on a piping bag.

-Garnish with a sprinkle of paprika, and a couple of cut chives.
+- Garnish with a sprinkle of paprika, and a couple of cut fresh chives.